 Get Ahead in Your Career

 Don’t stay in a career you hate.
 If your professional life has hit a brick wall, use your lunch break to get ahead and plan your next move.
 Go to a coffeeshop or bookstore, jump on the WiFi and update your LinkedIn page.
-You can also research and sign up for upcoming seminars, classes or workshops to acquire new skills.
+You can also research and sign up for upcoming seminars, classes (such as online nurse practitioner programs in Michigan) or workshops to acquire new skills.
 Or if you’re looking for a second income stream or side hustle, devote this time to researching and strategizing your startup.
 Read blogs and articles about the business you want to start, and then come up with a plan for getting your idea off the ground.

 Your life won’t change in one day.
 But in just one hour a day, you can achieve your goals and start the process of changing your life forever.